 PCA is an advisor to the Patron Funds (defined below) dedicated to making value-oriented and opportunistic real estate and real estate-related investments primarily in Western Europe.
-To date, the Patron Funds represent investment of approximately €5.0bn of equity capital from over 100 primarily institutional investors, including sovereign wealth funds, leading global pension plans, endowments and foundations.
+To date, the Patron Funds represent investment of approximately €5.0bn of equity capital from over 100 primarily institutional investors, including sovereign wealth funds, leading global pension plans, endowments and foundations for the year ended 31 December 2024, average Assets Under Management were €2.1bn.